Autodesk-Forge/forge-revit.extract.quantity-bim360.cost/README.md

     git config --global http.sslverify "false"

 ## Limitation
-- BIM 360 Cost Management module needs to be activated to use this App, due to the current limitation of Cost project setting API, user needs to setup project manually.
+- BIM 360 Cost Management module needs to be activated to use this App, due to the current limitation of BIM 360 API, user needs to activate **Cost Management** module, and create **Budget Code Template** in cost project setting manually.
+Please check [Create BIM360 project, activate Cost Management module, setup project for Cost Management](https://help.autodesk.com/view/BIM360D/ENU/?guid=BIM360D_Cost_Management_getting_started_with_cost_management_html) for details.
 - Currently Revit Cloud Worksharing is not supported by the Design Automation.
 The scenario that this sample demonstrates is applicable only with a file-based Revit model.
 - Client JavaScript requires modern browser.